 SI.
 C & AG Direction Commen ts of Statutory Auditors No. Holding Company Subsidiary Company 1 has system in place to process all the accounting transactions through IT system?
-If yes, the implications of accounting transactions except Fixed Assets register are maintained/ processed through Taly ERP and HRM Software System.
+If yes, the implications of processing of accounting transactions outside IT system on the integrity of accounts along with financial implications if accounting transactions except Fixed Assets register are maintained/ processed through Taly ERP and HRM Software System.
 Consolidation of accounts of Head office and Kochi Unit is being prepared using

 SI.
-C & AG Direction Comments of Statutory Auditors No. Holding Company Subsidiary Company 2 There is no such instances during the year under audit There are no instances of any restructuring of existing loan availed by the Company or cases of waiver/write off of debts/loans/interest made by a Lender to the Company on account o company's inability to repay the loan; 3 properly accounted for?
+C & AG Direction Commen ts of Statutory Auditors No. Holding Company Subsidiary Company 2 There is no such instances during the year under audit There are no instances of any restructuring of existing loan availed by the Company or cases of waiver/write off of debts/loans/interest made by a Lender to the Company on account o company's inability to repay the loan; 3 properly accounted for?
 Whether funds (grants/ subsidy etc) received or receivable for specific schemes from central/ state Government or its agencies were properly accounted for/ utilized as per its term and conditions?
 List the case of deviations. not received any fund for specific scheme